 - Show Colon In Addresses - If this toggle is enabled, colons are inserted into hexadecimal addresses to divide the addresses into groups of 4 digits.
 If the toggle is disabled, no colons are displayed.

 - Highlight Variables - After a Binary Template has been run on a file (see Introduction to Templates and Scripts and Working with Template Results), moving the mouse over the Hex Editor Window will display brackets to indicate where the declared template variables exist.
 If this toggle is disabled, the brackets will not be shown.
-The color of the brackets can be controlled from the Color Options dialog.
+The color of the brackets can be controlled from the Theme/Color Options dialog.

 - Show Variable Hints - After a Binary Template has been run on a file, positioning the mouse over the Hex Editor Window where a template variable is defined will cause a hint to popup showing the value of the template variable.
 Turn this toggle off to prevent the hint from displaying.
 See Working with Template Results for more information.